SimplifyData/Sparkify-with-Apache-Spark-Mllib-Data-Science/README.md

 Additionally, the ability to efficiently manipulate large datasets with Spark is one of the highest-demand skills in the field of data.

+### ** Essential Skills **

+Load large datasets into Spark and manipulate them using Spark SQL and Spark Dataframes

+Use the machine learning APIs within Spark ML to build and tune models

+Apply Data Science techniques on the Spark data set